VCR: Education Program

 Virginia’s Eastern Shore is a living textbook waiting to be opened.
 VCR’s education program aims to connect public school students in Accomack and Northampton Counties to the natural world through experiential field trips.

-In addition to the grade-specific field experience initiative, the VCR education program – headed up by Education Manager Jennifer Miller – provides general field trips and in-class presentations for all grade levels in Accomack and Northampton, as well as two summer Nature Camp programs for children ages 6-12.
+In addition to the grade-specific field experience initiative, the VCR education program provides general field trips and in-class presentations for all grade levels in Accomack and Northampton, as well as two summer Nature Camp programs for children ages 6-12.
 All costs for public schools in those two counties – including bus rental and substitute teacher wages – are covered by The Nature Conservancy.

 Nature Conservancy’s Virginia Coast Reserve awarded $520K in grants supporting experiential education program (Press Release | 10/16/2018)

 A $326,000 grant from NOAA, and additional $194,000 in matching funds from The Volgenau Foundation, will allow VCR to expand its existing education and outreach efforts, allowing the program to accommodate more than 4,600 students and 400 teachers from Accomack and Northampton over the next three years.

 Teachers explore Virginia Coast Reserve, hope to bring lessons back to classroom (Delmarva Now | August 16, 2018)

 Exploration and inspiration are on the syllabus at the Virginia Coast Reserve!
 We recently welcomed new Accomack County teachers to VCR to learn about the services we can provide them and their students.

 Connecting with Nature

 (950.85 KB PDF)DOWNLOAD

 (760.29 KB PDF)DOWNLOAD